cunnie/writings/NaNoWriMo.md

 large, and already matched it to _Fur Elise_.
 I don't know which would scare him
 more: the fact that you can do that, or the fact that it was an offhand sort of thing, that you were playing around.
 He worries what you could do if you were serious.
-Or angry."

-"I suspect that jeep on the horizon is his envoy.
+Or angry.
+I suspect that jeep on the horizon is his envoy.
 And do you see his drones?"

 Julia looked up, and she sensed dim silvery points of light in the sky moving around.
 And she looked at the horizon, and sensed the bright red engine of a